arnolanglade/arnolanglade.github.io/blog/_posts/2022-10-10-increase-your-test-quality-thanks-to-builders-or-factories.md

 **Tip:** Read or anemic models don’t have logic to ensure they are built in a good way.
 If you use this method for them you can add some logic to your builder/factories to ensure they are created with consistent data.
 It will make your tests stronger.

-# Final though
+## Final thought

 Builders or factories ease test refactoring and make tests more readable.
-Don’t forget that bad test suites are a nightmare to maintain and drastically slow down your delivery.
+Don’t forget that bad test suites are a nightmare to maintain and can drastically slow down your delivery.
 Taking care of your test quality will help you to ship fast.
 Moreover, good tests are free documentation.

 Thanks to my proofreader [@LaureBrosseau](https://twitter.com/LaureBrosseau).